 English as the First Language

 The number of foreigners studying, working, and living in Singapore is only increasing year by year.
 The island has become a melting pot for cultures and traditions from all over the world.
+So if you’re looking for the best English tuition for PSLE, Singapore is the best to be.

 One reason why Singapore has become competitive globally is that the majority of its population speaks English.
 Singaporean students from all age brackets are fluent in English, sometimes speak the language better than natives.